 - False positive: While no one wants to hear about a positive result on her mammogram, a false positive can be as bad.
 Because false results happen sometimes, doctors typically recommend additional screening if your mammogram came back with an abnormal result.
 These other tests are to determine the accuracy of the original results.
 Don’t feel bad if you need extra tests.
 About 10 percent of women get a call from their doctor for additional exams after a mammogram.

 - Some cancers can be missed: As good as mammograms are for detecting breast cancer early, one in five women with cancer will have normal mammograms.
 These cancers may be difficult for the radiologist to see or too small to be visible on the image.
 The tendency for false negative results reinforces the need for regular mammograms and the importance of all women’s health exams.

 What Happens After the Exam?

 After the exam, a radiologist will look over your results.
 They may need to compare the images to images from prior screenings you’ve had.
-At Envision Radiology, we send the results to your physician within hours of the imaging.
+At Envision Imaging, we send the results to your physician within hours of the imaging.
 Your doctor will reach out to you with the results within ten business days.
 Call the office if you have not heard any news by then.
 If your results could indicate you have cancer, our facility — like all other imaging centers — is required to send you a summary in layman’s terms of your results.

 If you had any abnormalities, your doctor will discuss your next steps.
 You may need other imaging tests or a biopsy to test for cancer.
 But don’t be afraid because you had abnormal results.
 Extra tests will verify if you have cancer or not.
 Some findings could be benign conditions.
 Always follow up with your doctor over any concerns you have about your results.